Commenting on an application

 All comments must be made in writing and should clearly state your name, address, the proposal and reference number together with your reasons for either objecting to or supporting the application.

 - Comments can be submitted via the Online Planning Applications Comments Form.
 In order to access this form, you must be registered and signed in with this site

 - Comments can be emailed to email@example.com

-- Comments can be sent by letter addressed to Development Control, 19 Parker Lane, Burnley, BB11 2BY
+- Comments can be sent by letter addressed to Development Control, Town Hall, Manchester Road, Burnley, BB11 9SA.

 A GUIDE TO MAKING COMMENTS ON A PLANNING APPLICATION